ZacharyPage/DoggoScrape/README.md

 ## Features

--Scrapes images from google and sends them to the destination of choice
+- Scrapes images from google and sends them to the destination of choice

 ## Documentation